Climate of San Diego: Hurricanes

-Since the track of most hurricanes is well to the south of San Diego, and the cold California Current (normally sea temperatures are only in the upper 60's F off the CA coast) keeps ocean water significantly colder than in the Gulf of Mexico and western Atlantic (often sea temperatures over 82 F), tropical cyclones rarely impact San Diego.
+Since the track of most hurricanes is well to the south of San Diego, and the cold California Current (normally sea temperatures are only in the upper 60's °F or 18 to 21 °C off the CA coast) keeps ocean water significantly colder than in the Gulf of Mexico and western Atlantic (often sea temperatures over 82 °F), tropical cyclones rarely impact San Diego.
 Most northwestward moving tropical cyclones dissipate over Baja California and fail to bring any precipitation to San Diego.
 The only tropical cyclone known to impact San Diego as a hurricane in around 200 years of record-keeping was the 1858 San Diego hurricane.
 Two more cyclones managed to bring tropical storm-force winds to Southern California: the 1939 California tropical storm and Hurricane Kathleen (1976).
 Average surface temperature of the water at Scripps Pier in the California Current has increased by almost 3 degrees since 1950, according to scientists at the Scripps Institution of Oceanography.